gardusig/road2senior/README.md

 Solutions for coding problems.
 Contains problems from real interviews and training platforms.

 ## Preparation
-Consists of general guidance to prepare and excel at your real interviews
+Consists of general guidance to excel at your real interviews

-## System Design
-TODO